1993–94 Kentucky Wildcats men's basketball team

 The 1993–94 Kentucky Wildcats men's basketball team represented University of Kentucky.
 The head coach was Rick Pitino.
 The team was a member of the Southeastern Conference and played their home games at Rupp Arena.
+Kentucky finished with an overall record of 27–7 (12–4 SEC).
+The team was invited to the 1994 NCAA Tournament as a #3 seed and advanced to the round of 32 before losing to Marquette 75–63.